isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 “Mr. Yabe, what kind of place is Tokyo Colony?”

 “It is a social welfare facility, a kind of vocational rehabilitation facility called 'Jusan.'[^1] It provides knowledge and skills to prepare someone for a specific job.
 It is the only social welfare institution that is involved in economic activities.
 At the time of its establishment, when people recovering from tuberculosis wanted to work in society, they were not readily accepted, so they created their own workplaces to become socially independent by acquiring skills and earning money.
-Now it is mainly for people recovering from tuberculosis, but I heard that they plan to open a facility for the physically handicapped in two years.
+Now it is mainly for people recovering from tuberculosis, but I heard that they plan to open a facility for the physically handicapped in two years."

  “They looked healthy to me.”

 “Yes, they are.
 In fact, most of them are tuberculosis survivors, and many have small lung capacities.
 My sister has worked there since the institution began.
 It was founded in 1949, and recently they finally got official help.
-They can get by a little easier, but they still seem to have a hard time.
+They can get by a little easier, but they still seem to have a hard time."

 “Mr. Yabe, could you please tell me more about Tokyo Colony?”